 Wilhelm Reich was a once promising psychoanalyst and scientist under the guidance of Freud in pre-World War II Europe.
-He promoted "sexual revolution" to support his belief that sexual repression was linked to bodily and societal ills like neurosis and even fascism.
+He promoted "sexual revolution" to support his belief that sexual repression was linked to the bodily and societal ills of neurosis and fascism.

 He hoped to transform us in every sphere: health, marriage, economics, morality, and government.
 It was in sex, he believed, that we found the integrated self, liberated from the alienating culture and the authoritarian state.

 This was a radical view in fascist Europe, forcing Reich to take his ideas to what he believed was a more liberal-minded America.